MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

         $trustedAp = New-SPAuthenticationProvider -TrustedIdentityTokenIssuer $sptrust
         ```

-    2. Follow [Create a web application in SharePoint Server](/sharepoint/administration/create-a-web-application) to create a new web application enabling HTTPS/SSL named SharePoint - OIDC on contoso.local.
+    2. Follow [Create a web application in SharePoint Server](/sharepoint/administration/create-a-web-application) to create a new web application enabling HTTPS/Secure Sockets Layer (SSL) named SharePoint - OIDC on contoso.local.
     3. Open the SharePoint Central Administration site.
-    4. Open the web application you just created and pick **contoso.local** as **Trusted Identity Provider**.
+    4. Open the web application you created and pick **contoso.local** as **Trusted Identity Provider**.

         :::image type="content" source="../media/authentication-providers.jpg" alt-text="Authentication Providers":::

-    5. Open the SharePoint Central Administration site.
-    6. Navigate to **System Settings** > **Configure Alternate Access Mappings** > **Alternate Access Mapping Collection**.
+    5. In the SharePoint Central Administration site, navigate to **System Settings** > **Configure Alternate Access Mappings** > **Alternate Access Mapping Collection**.

-    7. Filter the display with the new web application and confirm that you see something like this:
+    6. Filter the display with the new web application and confirm that you see the following information:

         :::image type="content" source="../media/new-web-application.png" alt-text="New web application":::

-- If you extend an existing web application to set AD FS/AAD OIDC authentication on a new zone:
+- Extend an existing web application to set Active Directory Federation Services (AD FS)/AAD OIDC authentication on a new zone.
+Perform the following steps to do that:

     1. Start the SharePoint Management Shell and run the following script: